Most Active Stories

 This show will close on Friday, April 4th.

-Join us on December 27th for the Opening Reception - meet the artists, enjoy wine and light refreshments and view "Interconnections", featuring a range of stunning work from local artists Diane House and Shannon Bourne.
+Join us on February 28th for the Opening Reception - meet the artist, enjoy wine and light refreshments and view "Companions," featuring a collection of dog portraits and dog inspired paintings from local artist Clair Hartmann.

 About the Artist: